WHAT'S THE FREQUENCY, KENNETH?

 As a work of criticism, Ouroussoff's introduction to 980 Madison was decidedly less effusive, at least on paper, than New Yorker magazine critic Paul Golberger's December 2005 review of Foster's Hearst Tower — a review Goldberger opened by declaring Foster the "Mozart of modernism."

-If Goldberger’s review was a French kiss in broad daylight, Ouroussoff’s preview comes off as a somewhat furtive kiss
+If Goldberger’s review was a French kiss in broad daylight, Ouroussoff’s preview comes off as a somewhat furtive kiss of the ring.

-But this is what makes Ouroussoff’s the more surprising — and troubling — response.
+But this is what makes Ouroussoff’s the more

-Goldberger, who wrote his review at a time when the Hearst Tower was already being feted as New York's building of the decade, was simply being Goldberger — embellishing the majority opinion with a better set of words.
+Goldberger, who wrote his review at a time when the Hearst Tower was already being feted as New York's building of the decade, was simply being Goldberger — embellishing the majority opinion with a better set

-In fact, even allowing for New York’s justifiable glee over having gotten a building of such quality as the Hearst
+In fact, even allowing for New York’s justifiable glee

-built at all — and even by Goldberger's own generally accommodationist standards — Goldberger's over-the-top review treaded perilously close to the kind of oozing, architect-pandering populism that Ayn Rand savaged in
+over having gotten a building of such quality as the Hearst built at all — and even by Goldberger's own generally accommodationist standards — Goldberger's over-the-top review treaded perilously close to the kind of oozing, architect-pandering populism that Ayn Rand savaged in her portrayal of Ellsworth Toohey, the self-satisfied and power-obsessed architecture critic

-of the Hearst.)
+of The Fountainhead.
+(Ouroussoff was more temperate in his own positive June 2006 review of the Hearst.)
 One can hardly doubt that, in writing his Love Letter to Norman in such a public venue as The New Yorker, Goldberger, like Toohey, sought to advance his own position as an architectural kingmaker.

 There is nothing unduly pessimistic in this reading.
 If anything, there is something perversely comforting about Goldberger's being so unabashed in print about his status as an insider who writes and speaks of, by, and for the inside.
-Better the devil you know, they say, and Goldberger is most certainly a——well, you get the idea.
+Better the devil you know, they say, and Goldberger is most certainly a—well, you get the idea.

 FOR a host of complicated reasons, Ouroussoff was supposed to be different.

-The New York Times hired Ouroussoff in the wake of its unseemly shakedown of Ouroussoff's long-time predecessor, Herbert Muschamp.
+wake of its unseemly shakedown of Ouroussoff's long-time predecessor, Herbert Muschamp.
 Some — including some at the Times — had come to believe that Muschamp's dense and culturally promiscuous writing was obscure to the point of rarefaction and that his personal loyalties to certain architects compromised his independence as a critic.

 Ouroussoff was brought on to correct these perceived errors by writing less esoterically (Translation: Dumb down the Architecture pages a little, please) and more independently.

-Certainly, Ouroussoff succeeds on the first count — as you’ll know, if you've ever feasted on Herbert Muschamp's rich prose and now, on reading Ouroussoff, find yourself casting
+Certainly, Ouroussoff succeeds on the first count — as you’ll know, if you've ever feasted on Herbert Muschamp's rich prose and now, on reading Ouroussoff, find yourself casting a wistful and unsated eye on what was.

-To be fair, very few critics on any subject are gifted with Muschamp’s range and depth of knowledge, his intellectual power, and his writerly savoir faire.
-Muschamp used these gifts in the only way he could, by stepping outside the arena of traditional architecture criticism and fashioning himself into a culture critic, with architecture as the vehicle for his observations.
+with Muschamp’s range and depth of knowledge, his intellectual power, and his writerly savoir faire.
+Muschamp used these gifts in the only way he could, by stepping outside the arena of traditional architecture criticism and fashioning himself into a culture critic,

 There are, of course, other ways to distinguish oneself as a probing and independent critic.
 The question is whether Nicolai Ouroussoff will be able — or allowed — to find one.